Nissan Oppama Plant Tour 日産自動車追浜工場

 Ready for the world

 The tour includes a trip to the wharf area, where cars are loaded on ships for delivery to other ports in Japan and overseas.
 If you are lucky, you will see the professional drivers load the cars on the ships at a pace of 100 cars an hour, parking them only 10 centimeters apart.
-It is also where imported Renault automobiles are modified to fit local specifications before they are sold to Japanese customers.

 The visit to the assembly line is the highlight of the tour.
 The Oppama Plant became the first in Japan to use robots on the production line when it introduced welding robots in 1970.
 The robots are still an amazing sight to see as they twist and rotate with the precision and grace of an automated ballet.